ingjavierpinilla/GeoDjango-PostGIS-API-REST/README.md

 # GeoDjango PostGIS API REST

-Creacion de API REST para almacenar datasets de elementos geograficos usando Django y PostgreSQL
+Creation of REST API to store datasets of geographic elements using Django and PostgreSQL

-# Caracteristicas
+# Features
 ![ds_structure](https://github.com/ingjavierpinilla/GeoDjango-PostGIS-API-REST/blob/main/ds_structure.png?raw=true)

-  - Permite a los usuarios cargar un archivo en formato CSV por medio de un método POST para ser almacenado en una base de datos PostgreSQL.
+  - Allows users to upload a file in CSV format via a POST method to be stored in a PostgreSQL database. a POST method to be stored in a PostgreSQL database.
-    - Los datos en el archivo CSV tienen el siguiente formato:
+    - The data in the CSV file has the following format:

            latitude,longitude,client_id,client_name
            14.4234,-23.1236,21,walruss
            15.2351,-25.2426,23,hirsch
            16.6386,-75.4447,24,schmeterling
-  - Convierte las propiedades latitude y longitude a un punto en postgis.
+  - Convert latitude and longitude properties to a point in postgis.
-  - Posee:
+  - It has:
-    - Endpoint para obtener un registro de todos los datasets con una paginación de 5 registros.
+    - Endpoint to obtain a record of all datasets with a pagination of 5 records.
-    - Endpoint para obtener listado de filas guardados en la base de datos correspondientes a un determinado dataset.
+    - Endpoint to obtain a list of rows stored in the database corresponding to a given dataset..
-  - Permite filtrar los registros por medio de query params, los campos que por los que se puede filtrar son:
+  - It allows to filter the records by means of query params, the fields that can be filtered by are:
     - dataset_id
     - name
     - point
-- El parametro dataset_id del query es obligatorio.
-Y de no ser enviado notifica al usuario en un mensaje personalizado.
+- The dataset_id parameter of the query is mandatory.
+And if it is not sent it notifies the user in a custom message.
-- Cuenta con un sistema de logger en MongoDB, este debe guardar cada consumo del API en donde se registren los siguientes datos:
+- It has a logger system in MongoDB, which must store each API consumption where the following data is recorded:
-    - IP
+    - IP address.
-    - Fecha y hora en utc
+    - Date and UTC - time.
-    - usuario que genero el consumo del API
+    - user who used the API.
-- Posee una vista basica hecha con el framework https://getbootstrap.com/ y utiliza el plugin https://bootstrap-table.com/ para mostrar el sistema de Logger almacenado en MongoDB.
+- It has a basic view made with the framework https://getbootstrap.com/ and uses the plugin https://bootstrap-table.com/ to display the Logger system stored in MongoDB.
-- Se creó un Classview de Django y retornar la consulta de MongoDB de los datos del Logger en formato json para mostrarlo en una tabla de Bootstrap Table.
+- A Django Classview was created and return the MongoDB query of the Logger data in json format to display it in a Bootstrap Table..
-- Para el consumo del objeto Json se usa la librería axios y cargar los datos al objeto de Bootstrap table.
+- For the consumption of the Json object, the axios library is used to load the data to the Bootstrap table object.
-- Tiene un control de errores personalizados es decir, si para los métodos POST no se envían correctamente los valores el API debe responder e informar la razón del error.
+- It has a custom error control, i.e. if for POST methods the values are not sent correctly, the API must respond and report the reason for the error..
-- Todos los endpoint del API cuentan con autenticación con JWT.
+- All API endpoints are JWT-authenticated.
-- Test unitarios para las vistas y modelos.
+- Unit tests for views and models.

-### Tegnologías
+### Technologies

-El API REST fue creado empleado los siguientes recursos
+The REST API was created using the following resources

 * [Docker]
-* [Python] - Imagen 3.8.7-slim
+* [Python] - Image 3.8.7-slim
-* [PostGIS] - Imagen PostGIS de kartoza version 12.1
+* [PostGIS] - Image PostGIS from kartoza version 12.1
 * [MongoDB]
 * [Bootstrap]
 * [Bootstrap-table]

 ### Docker
-Se creo un archivo docker-compose que se encarga de lanzar contenedores de Python exponiendo el puerto 8000, PostGIS con el puerto 5432 y MongoDB en el 27017.
+A docker-compose file was created that is responsible for launching Python containers exposing port 8000, PostGIS with port 5432 and MongoDB on 27017.

-Por favor tenga en cuenta que antes de realizar cualquier procedimiento debe crear las correspondientes variables de entorno, los archivos Dockerfile y ./app/app/settings.py requieren de las siguientes variables de entorno:
+Please note that before performing any procedure you must create the corresponding environment variables, the Dockerfile and ./app/app/settings.py files require the following environment variables:
 - Dockerfile
     - POSTGRES_USER
     - POSTGRES_PASSWORD